croessner/nauthilus-website/docs/lua-api/introduction.md

 An incoming authentication request first enters the **brute\_force** check.
 After that it continues with the **features** pipeline.
 After that has past, it continues to process the request in a **password backend**.
-When the final result for the request was obtained, it passes **filters**.
+When the final result for the request was obtained, it passes **subject sources**.

-Filters may change the backend result in one or the other way (accepting a formely rejected message or vice versa).
+Subject sources may change the backend result in one or the other way (accepting a formerly rejected message or vice versa).
 This is especially useful for other remote services that can influence the authentication process.

 After all this has finished, it is possible to do some **post actions**, which are run independent